antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

   ]
 ```

-Here you've added a modifier to the `sources` element which excludes the `Views/Home/Contact.cshtml` if `EnableContactPage` is set not `true`.
+Here you've added a modifier to the `sources` element which excludes the `Views/Home/Contact.cshtml` if `EnableContactPage` is `false`.
 The expression used in the condition here, `(EnableContentPage)`, is very basic but, you can create more complex conditions using operators
 such as `&&`,`||`,`!`,`<`,`>=`,etc. For more info see https://aka.ms/dotnetnew-template-config.
 Now let's see how you can modify the controller and
 the layout page to conditionally omit the Contact specific content.